opengisch/pum/docs/docs/index.md

-# PostgreSQL Upgrades Manager (PUM)
+# PUM

-PUM is a robust database migration management tool designed to streamline the process of managing PostgreSQL database upgrades.
+PUM (PostgreSQL Upgrades Manager) is a robust database migration management tool designed to streamline the process of managing PostgreSQL database upgrades.
 Inspired by tools like FlywayDB and Liquibase, PUM leverages metadata tables to ensure seamless database versioning and migration.

-### Key Features
+# Key Features

 - **Command-line and Python Integration**: Use PUM as a standalone CLI tool or integrate it into your Python project.
 - **Database Versioning**: Automatically manage database versioning with a metadata table.